Henningson/Fireflies/README.md

-# DSLPO
+# Firefly
-Library for the generation and optimization of domain-specific laser pattern for single-shot structured light 3D reconstruction tasks.
+Generation and optimization of domain-specific laser pattern for single-shot structured light 3D reconstruction tasks.